capsule-corp-ternoa/ternoa-js/README.md

 const balanceTransfertEvents = BlockchainEvents.events.findEvents(BalancesTransferEvent)
 ```

-**Note**: BlockchainEvents is the result of `submitTxBlocking` function.
+**Note**: BlockchainEvents is the result of `submitTxBlocking` function: it now contains both block information (block hash, header (...)) and the events list.
 It can be stored in a constant for example.

 ### SDK design